 Set up a clean and organized workspace with ample lighting.
-A dedicated area ensures you have enough room to spread out the pieces and work comfortably.
+A dedicated area provides enough room to spread the pieces and work comfortably.

-Perhaps the most critical tools of all, a steady hand, patience, and persistence are essential when tackling the challenges of 3D metal puzzles.
+The most critical tools are a steady hand, patience, and persistence, which are essential when tackling the challenges of 3D metal puzzles.

 The Assembly Process